MewsSystems/gitbook-connector-api/use-cases/point-of-sale.md

 An Outlet is used to represent the point of sale, under which items are recorded when posting *Outlet bills*.

 #### Services
 The integration should use the [Get all services](../operations/services.md#get-all-services) endpoint to retrieve all services the property has created in Mews, which then could be correctly mapped with similar information in the POS.
 The `ServiceId` will need to be used in the API call.
-Point of sale systems should use non-Stay/Accommodation services and their relevant products.
+Point of sale systems should use services of the `Orderable` [service type](../operations/services.md#service-type) and their relevant products (if any).

 #### Outlets